 That is an amazing percentage, especially considering the fact that according to Moz, the number one negative ranking factor on Google is a false business address, and the third negative ranking factor is inaccuracy across directories in NAP information.

-Updating your company’s NAP information has become a critical piece to a business’s online ranking and it’s all comes down to consistency and accuracy.
+Updating your company’s NAP information has become a critical piece to a business’s online ranking and it’s all comes down to consistency and accuracy in your online presence.
 Which can be a real challenge for humans because we all know that “to err is human.”
 In today’s world, a simple typo in your business name or the wrong address in a single directory can negatively affect your Google ranking.

 It’s not always convenient to stop everything else and take time to update what might seem small changes, but it can be critical when it comes to your customers finding you when they need to.